proeung/putra/_work/ibm.md

     <p>After six months of launching the unified Cloud Masthead, it has attracted over 8 million global page loads and 650,000 active monthly users.
 This success demonstrated the feasibility of accelerating future project development through shared components and deploying content changes uniformly across diverse ecosystems.</p>

     <p>This groundwork was instrumental in developing the global masthead's v2 release, now a standard across ibm.com.
-For a more detailed exploration of this project, I invite you to read my <a href='https://medium.com/carbondesign/deploy-a-shared-navigational-experience-across-multiple-content-ecosystems-within-ibm-com-cloud-522162282aa3' target='_blank'>Medium</a> article published under the Carbon Design System.</p>
+For a more detailed exploration of this project, I invite you to read my <a href='https://medium.com/carbondesign/deploy-a-shared-navigational-experience-across-multiple-content-ecosystems-within-ibm-com-cloud-522162282aa3' target='_blank'>Medium article</a> published under the Carbon Design System.</p>
     "
     style: "full"
     type: "text"